Pragmatic Nonsense: Pragmatic truth and formal nonsense

-\begin{remark}[\textbf{The existence of $\mathcal{A}$-normal structures}] \end{remark} The necessary and sufficient conditions for the existence of at least one $\mathcal{A}$-normal structure, given a simple pragmatic structure, can be found in \cite{bib6}.
+\begin{remark}[The existence of $ \mathcal{A} $-normal structures] In general terms, the existence of $ \mathcal{A} $-normal structures is tied to the existence of a model for the consequence set $ Cn\left( \mathcal{P} \right) $ obtained from all possible derivations of $ \mathcal{P} $ together with the set of all closed literals mapping each tuple in the partial relations $ R_i^j $ into the language of the $ \mathcal{A} $.
+The necessary and sufficient conditions for the existence of at least one $ \mathcal{A} $-normal structure, given a SPS, can be found in \cite{bib6}. \end{remark}

+\begin{remark}[Partial models] Notice that a SPS is usually defined for relational structures, but it can be straightforwardly understood as a model by taking function symbols as a particular case of relations/predicates for which there is only a single rightmost element for any other elements in the tuple, and the constant symbols are just unary relations/predicates. \end{remark}

 With the above definitions, one is now able to set the conditions in which a sentence becomes pragmatically true and those in which a sentence becomes pragmatically false.
+Notice that, after defining pragmatic nonsense in Section~\ref{sec4}, we will refine the definition of pragmatic truth below with the definition of \emph{strictly} pragmatic truth.